CtrlK

 Conciseness

-Extremely verbose with extensive lists of concepts Claude already knows (error handling, scalability, fault tolerance).
-The 'quality standards', 'advanced features', 'workflow patterns', and 'workflow design approach' sections are padded with generic software engineering principles that don't add actionable value.
+Extremely verbose with extensive explanations of concepts Claude already knows (what CI/CD is, what ETL pipelines are, what error handling means).
+The 'quality standards', 'advanced features', and 'workflow patterns' sections are padded lists of generic software engineering concepts that don't add actionable value.
+The persona framing ('You are a Flow Nexus Workflow Agent') wastes tokens.

 1 / 3